-Absorbent (LiBr) has very similar characteristics with the salt water so that it tends to have strong corrosiveness against steel materials with very small quantity of air.
-To prevent the inside of machine from being corroded, the inhibitor must be added into the absorbent.
-As the inhibitor is consumed proportionally according to the operation hours, periodically take the absorbent sample and check if the proper concentration (ppm) is being maintained in the absorbent.
-If it comes below than standards, you should add enough quantity of the inhibitor.
-And if that this absorbent management is neglected, the machine could be corroded at the inside and the life time of the machine could be shorten.
+Absorbent (LiBr) has very similar characteristics with salt water so that it tends to have strong corrosiveness against steel materials with very small quantity of air.
+To prevent the corrosion in the area contacting absorbent, inhibitor is added in the absorbent.
+As inhibitor is consumed proportionally according to operating hours, periodically take sample and check if the proper density is being maintained in the absorbent.
+If it comes below than standards, you should add enough quantity of inhibitor.
+And in case that this absorbent management is neglected, it can cause corrosion inside the machine and accordingly shorten the lifetime.